What is an electronic signature?

 - Technical requirements: It requires a stable internet connection, modern devices and separate software.

-- Security concerns: Although electronic signatures are generally more secure than handwritten signatures, there are concerns about protecting sensitive data from hacking.
+- Security concerns: Although electronic signatures are generally more secure than handwritten signatures, there are concerns about the protection of sensitive data from hacker attacks.

 - Legal challenges: There is no uniform legal recognition of electronic signatures everywhere, which can lead to legal uncertainty.

-- Compatibility issues: Not all systems and devices are compatible, which can make integration difficult.
+- Compatibility problems: Not all systems and devices are compatible, which can make integration more difficult.

-- Training time: Some training time may be required, especially for users who are not familiar with digital technologies.
+- Training period: A certain training period may be required, especially for users who are not familiar with digital technologies.